OpenTermsArchive/contrib-versions/AmazonKindleStore/Terms of Service.md

 **Contact Information.** For help with your Kindle, a Reading Application, the Service, the Kindle Store, Kindle Content, or resolving other issues, please contact Customer Service by e-mail: kindle-cs-support@amazon.com or by phone at 1-866-321-8851 (toll free) when dialing in the US or at 1-206-266-0927 (charges will apply) when dialing outside the US.

 For communications concerning this Agreement, please contact Amazon by e-mail: kindleterms@amazon.com.

-Learn more about the Amazon Kindle Store Terms of Use.